arvmenon/garmin-tracker/ARCHITECTURE_PROPOSAL.md

 - **db:** PostgreSQL with PostGIS; dedicated volume for data and WAL archiving; backups handled by a sidecar cron or host-level tools (e.g., `pgbackrest`).
 - **redis:** Redis as Celery broker and cache for rate limits/session storage.
 - **minio:** MinIO with persistent volume for raw payloads and exports; use server-side encryption keys stored on host.
 - **observability (optional):** Loki + Promtail for logs and Grafana for dashboards; all deployed via Compose profiles for opt-in use.
+Netdata is excluded from the baseline stack and default Compose profiles to avoid implicit database users or startup dependencies.

 ## Database Setup (Greenfield Bootstrap)
 This resets the database setup approach to be explicit, repeatable, and safe for both local development and production environments.